Clearing Up the Confusion of Language: PIM vs PCM vs PXM vs PDM vs PLM vs MDM

 Modern product sales and marketing is all about maximizing Customer Experience, i.e. the lived experiences customers have when purchasing and using your product.
 In turn, this translates into increasing conversion rates.
 One subset of Customer Experience is Product Experience, albeit a subset foundational to Product Experience at that.
 This is where PXM comes into play: Product Experience Management is a comparatively new term expanding the three core processes of PIM by an additional aspect – the “contextualization” of your product data.

 In this particular process step, to be located in between Data Enrichment and Data Distribution, your product data is expanded by context-sensitive content.
 For example, such contexts may be the use case of a product or a specific phase in the purchasing process.
-By providing product information well-adjusted to the customer’s current context, you directly meet her at her own grounds in a strategic manner – which, ideally, results in a conversion.
+By providing product information well-adjusted to the customer’s current context, you directly meet her on her own ground in a strategic manner – which, ideally, results in a conversion.

 More details on PXM and why it is indispensable can be found on our web page What is PXM.